filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

 2. Patch the FVM-dependency (fvm4 and fvm4_shared) in `rust/cargo.toml` to use the newly published Ref-FVM release.
     -  Add `features = ["nvXX+1-dev"]`.

-    👉 You can take a look at this [Filecoin-FFI PR as a reference](https://github.com/filecoin-project/filecoin-ffi/pull/454), which added the skeleton for network version 23.
+    👉 You can take a look at this [Filecoin-FFI PR as a reference](https://github.com/filecoin-project/filecoin-ffi/pull/479), which added the skeleton for network version 24.

 3. [Follow the release process](https://github.com/filecoin-project/filecoin-ffi/blob/master/RELEASE.md) to publish `v1.NEW_LOTUS_MINOR_VERSION.0-dev`

     👉 You can take a look at this [Filecoin-FFI PR as a reference](https://github.com/filecoin-project/filecoin-ffi/pull/481), which was for network version 24.

 Note: one only needs to update `filecion-ffi`'s dependency on `go-state-types` when a network upgrade is introducing new types in `go-state-types`  (see [below](#new-types-in-go-state-types)).
 Otherwise, `filecion-ffi`'s dependency on `go-state-types` is just updated when doing fiinal releases before the network upgrade.

-## Filecoin-FFI Checklist

-1. Update the `TryFrom<u32>` implementation for `EngineVersion` in `rust/src/fvm/engine.rs`
-    - Add the new network version number (XX+1) to the existing match arm for the network version.

-2. Patch the FVM-dependency (fvm4 and fvm4_shared) in `rust/cargo.toml` to use the newly published Ref-FVM release.
-    -  Add `features = ["nvXX+1-dev"]`.

-You can take a look at this [Filecoin-FFI PR as a reference](https://github.com/filecoin-project/filecoin-ffi/pull/454), which added the skeleton for network version 23.

 ## Lotus Checklist